Barnacl437/text-ed/README.md

 P/S: GitHub says every file they could detect was 100% written in C#, I'm new to this and also for fun so I didn't really know it was.
+Also it requires .NET to run (minimum 2.0) so please run it in a stable Windows installation.
+WinPE does not have .NET by default so idk